 Professional Guidance and Assistance

-You probably need an experienced estate planning attorney even more now to help you with updating your estate plan than you did when you were married.
-Don’t procrastinate on this.
+You probably need an experienced attorney even more now to help you with updating your estate plan than you did when you were married.
+Do not procrastinate on this.
 Make sure you protect yourself, your children and others who depend on you.